buttonsrtoys/mvvm_plus/README.md

     - buildView
 - **Property** is a `typedef` of ValueNotifier, so adds nothing.

-/But/ don't be fooled by MVVM+'s minimal interface.
+*But* don't be fooled by MVVM+'s minimal interface.
 MVVM+ is a full implementation of MVVM.

 ## Model-View-View Model (MVVM)